CyberShadow/btdu/README.md

 You can delete the selected file or directory from the filesystem by pressing <kbd>d</kbd> then <kbd>⇧ Shift</kbd><kbd>Y</kbd>.
 This will recursively delete the file or directory shown as "Full path".

-Deleting files during a btdu run (whether via btdu or externally) skews the results.
-When deleting files from btdu, it will make a best-effort attempt to adjust the results to match.
-Statistics such as exclusive size may be inaccurate.
-Re-run btdu to obtain fresh results.
+When deleting files from btdu, the displayed statistics are updated to reflect the deletion accurately.
+However, deleting files externally during a btdu run will skew the displayed metrics; re-run btdu to obtain fresh results.

 ### Marking